 The oldest city in the United States, St. Augustine, Florida, is one of the nation’s most intriguing destinations.
-For nearly 500 years, locals and visitors have shared in the city’s exciting history.
-From enjoying its thriving flora & fauna to soaking up the sun on its pristine beaches, there are endless things to do in St. Augustine.
+For nearly 500 years, residents and visitors have shared in the city’s exciting history, beautiful architecture, and rich cultural heritage.
+From enjoying its thriving flora & fauna to soaking up the sun on its pristine beaches, there are endless things to do in St. Augustine, FL.

-Exploring the top tourist attractions in St. Augustine, you can go back in time to the oldest fort in the continental U.S. You’ll get up close and personal with the wildlife at the Alligator Farm.
-And you can flex your bravery on a ghost tour of this fascinating city, rumored to be one of the most haunted in the United States.
+Explore the top tourist attractions in St. Augustine to back in time at historic sites like Castillo de San Marcos National Monument, the oldest fort in the continental United States.
+Catch a glimpse of local wildlife at the family-friendly Alligator Farm, providing fun entertainment for visitors of all ages.
+Or flex your bravery on a ghost tour through the heart of this fascinating city, rumored to be one of the most haunted in the country.

-Wondering what to do in St. Augustine?
-Forge a memorable experience with this complete guide to the best places to visit in St. Augustine, Florida.
+Wondering what to do and where to go on your journey?
+Forge a memorable vacation experience with this complete guide to the best places to visit in St. Augustine, Florida!

 Frequently called “Old City” or “Ancient City,” St. Augustine’s Historic District was established in 1565.
 The Historic District takes pride in being modern & hip while showcasing the cities rich history.
 Undoubtedly, the Old City is one of the coolest places to see in St. Augustine.